 CES has resources for students seeking all types of work and internship experiences.
-Opportunities are available on and off-campus in part-time, full-time, temporary, summer, and work-study positions.
+Opportunities are available on and off-campus in part-time, full-time, temporary, and summer positions.
 Resources for identifying local and national internships, whether they be for-credit, not-for-credit, paid or unpaid opportunities are also available.
 Encourage students to start their search at CES with these resources:

 - Assistance with job search preparation includes resume and cover letter and LinkedIn critiques, interviewing tips, and job search techniques.